edezekiel/teamcity-documentation/topics/ssh-agent.md

 See more information in the man pages for [`ssh`](http://linux.die.net/man/1/ssh), [`ssh-agent`](http://linux.die.net/man/1/ssh-agent) and [`ssh-add`](http://linux.die.net/man/1/ssh-add) commands.

-## Using Multiple Keys in Single Build
+## Using Multiple Keys in One Build

-__Since TeamCity 2019.2__, a single build can use more than one SSH key.
-This is useful if the build needs to authenticate in several external systems.
+__Since TeamCity 2019.2__, a build can use more than one SSH key.
+This is useful when the build needs to authenticate in several external systems.

-To use multiple SSH keys in a single build:
+To use multiple SSH keys in a build:
 * On the project level: add the keys on the __[SSH Keys](ssh-keys-management.md)__ page.
 * On the build configuration level: add multiple _SSH Agent_ [build features](adding-build-features.md), one per each key.

-When the build starts, it downloads the SSH keys from the server and runs an SSH agent that distributes the keys on demand of other build steps.
+When a build starts, it downloads the SSH keys from the server and runs an SSH agent that distributes the keys on demand of other build steps.

 <note>

 __SSH agent cannot use multiple keys when connecting to the same host__

-When authenticating to some host, the SSH agent remembers and uses the very first applicable key.
-Since the build uses a single SSH agent, it will not be able to use different keys for this host.
+When authenticating to a host, an SSH agent remembers and henceforth uses the very first applicable key.
+Since each build launches a single SSH agent, it is not able to use different keys for one host.

-However, the setup might require using more than one key when authenticating to the same host: for example, if there are several GitHub repositories on one host that require different [deploy keys](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys).
+However, some setups might require using more than one key when authenticating to the same host: for example, if there are several GitHub repositories on one host that require different [deploy keys](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys).
 In such cases, we suggest that you create different build configurations for each repository and connect them into a [build chain](build-chain.md).

 </note>